Glorious Revolution: The revolutionary settlement

-James's departure significantly shifted the balance of power in favour of William, who took control of the provisional government on 28 December.
-He was now master of England and in control of the country's army, navy, and finances.
+James' departure enabled William to take control of the provisional government on 28 December.
 Elections were held in early January for a Convention Parliament, which assembled on 22 January.
-The Whigs had a slight majority in the Commons and the Lords was dominated by the Tories, but both were led by moderates.
-Archbishop Sancroft and other Stuart loyalists wanted to preserve the line of succession; they recognised keeping James on the throne was no longer possible, so they preferred Mary either be appointed his regent or sole monarch.
+While the Whigs had a slight majority in the Commons, the Lords was dominated by the Tories, but both were led by moderates.
+Even Stuart loyalists like Archbishop Sancroft recognised keeping James on the throne was no longer possible.
+Instead, they argued his daughter Mary should either be appointed regent, or sole monarch.

-The next two weeks were spent debating how to resolve this issue, much to the annoyance of William, who needed a swift resolution; the situation in Ireland was rapidly deteriorating, while the French had over-run large parts of the Rhineland and were preparing to attack the Dutch.
-At a meeting with Danby and Halifax on 3 February, he announced his intention to return home if the Convention did not appoint him joint monarch; Mary let it be known she would only rule jointly with her husband.
-Faced with this ultimatum, on 6 February Parliament declared that in deserting his people James had abdicated and thus vacated the Crown, which was therefore offered jointly to William and Mary.
+The issue was debated for next two weeks, much to the annoyance of William, who needed a swift resolution.
+The situation in Ireland was rapidly deteriorating, while the French had over-run large parts of the Rhineland and were preparing to attack the Dutch.
+At a meeting with Danby and Halifax on 3 February, he declared he would return home if the Convention did not appoint him joint monarch, while Mary stated she would only rule jointly with her husband.
+Faced with this ultimatum, on 6 February Parliament declared that in choosing exile, James had abdicated and thus vacated the Crown, which was therefore offered jointly to William and Mary.